Connecting to a Linux (Ubuntu) Machine with PuTTY

 PuTTY does not natively support the private key format (.pem) generated by RONIN.
 PuTTY has a tool named PuTTYgen, which can convert keys to the required PuTTY format (.ppk).

-(for example, from the Start menu, choose All Programs > PuTTY > PuTTYgen).
+From the Start menu, choose All Programs > PuTTY > PuTTYgen.

 Under Type of key to generate, choose RSA.